ab1nash/TRKG-Miner/README.md

-# TLogic: Temporal Logical Rules for Explainable Link Forecasting on Temporal Knowledge Graphs
+# RTKG-Miner: Relaxed Temporal Knowledge Graph Miner

-This repository contains the code for the paper [TLogic: Temporal Logical Rules for Explainable Link Forecasting on Temporal Knowledge Graphs](https://arxiv.org/abs/2112.08025).
+RTKG-Miner is a framework for link forecasting on knowledge graphs.
+It mines both cyclic and acyclic rules and uses them to predict links in the knowledge graph.

+Note that the task of link forecasting is quite different from link prediction.
+While many deep learning based approaches have worked successfully for the latter task, the former remains a challenging problem.
+RTKG-Miner is a rule-based approach that shows significant improvement over the state-of-the-art approaches for link forecasting.

+### Due credit to Liu et al. for their original implementation of TLogic.

 <h3> How to run </h3>

+1. Create a new python environment.
-The dependencies required to run the code are specified in [`pyproject.toml`](https://github.com/liu-yushan/TLogic/blob/main/pyproject.toml).
-Run `poetry install` to install the dependencies from [`poetry.lock`](https://github.com/liu-yushan/TLogic/blob/main/poetry.lock).
-For more information about Poetry, a tool for dependency management and packaging in Python, see https://python-poetry.org/docs/.
+2. Run `poetry install` to install the dependencies from `poetry.lock`.

-The commands for running TLogic and recreating the results from the paper can be found in [`run.txt`](https://github.com/liu-yushan/TLogic/blob/main/mycode/run.txt).
+3. The commands for recreating the results from the paper can be found in `run.txt`.

-[`demo.ipynb`](https://github.com/liu-yushan/TLogic/blob/main/mycode/demo.ipynb) contains a demonstration of the components rule learning and rule application.

 <h3> Datasets </h3>